 - How are arbitrators chosen?
-The agreement can specify how the arbitrator is chosen and outline specific criteria that an arbitrator must meet.
-It can also lay out each party’s input in the process of choosing an arbitrator.
+The agreement can specify how the arbitrator is chosen and outline specific criteria an arbitrator must meet.
+It can also lay out each party’s input in selecting an arbitrator.
 If using a single arbitrator, all parties must agree on the arbitrator.
 If parties can’t agree, they are chosen according to the rules of the arbitration association.

 - Are details of the proceedings confidential?
-With litigation, confidentiality is not possible because everything becomes part of a public court record, including testimony.
-In arbitration, there is no public record which makes it inherently more confidential.
-In sensitive cases, you may want to include specifications on confidentiality to ensure that the information is not disseminated by either party.
+Confidentiality is impossible with litigation because everything becomes part of a public court record, including testimony.
+There is no public record in arbitration, making it inherently more confidential.
+In sensitive cases, you may want to include specifications on confidentiality to ensure that either party does not disseminate the information.

-A business might decide to use this agreement for a number of reasons.
+A business might decide to use this agreement for several reasons.
+For business partnerships and employees, this agreement streamlines the process of dealing with breaches of contracts or other business disputes.
 For businesses that sell services or products to the public, it can protect them from frivolous litigation and simplify the process if there is a dispute.
-For business partnerships and employees, this agreement streamlines the process of dealing with breaches of contract or other business disputes.

 These are a few areas where this agreement can benefit your company:

-- Protection from class action suits: If your company sells something of minimum value, a customer is less likely to file a lawsuit because it’s cost prohibitive.
+- Offers protection from class-action suits: If your company sells something of minimum value, a customer is less likely to file a lawsuit because it’s cost-prohibitive.
 Class action suits might be brought for these small amounts when many customers are notified of the possibility that they are eligible for damages.

-- Waives the right to a jury trial: A jury trial might be exceptionally detrimental for a company because individual people might have their own biases against corporations and for individual customers or employees.
-This contract can stipulate that any disagreements must be settled by a judge or arbitrator, which tends to offer a more fair, unbiased view.
+- Waives the right to a jury trial: A jury trial might be exceptionally detrimental for a company because individuals might have biases against corporations and for individual customers or employees.
+This contract can stipulate that any disagreements must be settled by an arbitrator, which tends to offer a more fair, unbiased view.

-- Recovery of attorney fees: They can stipulate that, providing you win the case, the losing party must pay the other party’s legal fees.
+- Allows for the recovery of attorney fees: They can stipulate that providing you win the case, the losing party must pay the other party’s legal fees.
 This can also be a sought restitution in court, but litigation tends to drag on longer and cost far more.
-In any event, this clause tends to dissuade people from filing needless claims.
+In any event, this clause dissuades people from filing needless claims.